Course Title: BSc Accounting and Finance

 How do I apply?

 There is no separate application process.
-All eligible students who meet the criteria below will be automatically awarded the first year scholarship;
+All eligible candidates who meet the criteria below will automatically qualify for a scholarship:

-2. You must achieve 480 UCAS points or above in the qualifications detailed above.
+• You must obtain 480 UCAS points or higher in the qualifications detailed above.

-If you achieve the 480 UCAS points, your scholarship will be confirmed by the Admissions team by the 7th September.
+If you achieve the 480 UCAS points, your scholarship will be confirmed by the Admissions Office by Friday 5th September 2014.

 Related courses: BSc International Business and Finance, and BSc Economics and Finance.
 Or search all undergraduate courses at the University of Leeds.